Former Coworker or Ex-Coworker Which one to use in conversations?

 What Is the Difference between Former And Ex?.

 Former and ex are both used to describe something that no longer exists.
 However, there are subtle differences between the words.
 For example, you could say “The former president of the United States,” but it wouldn’t make sense to say “The ex-president of the United States.”
 You’d probably just say “President Trump.”
+(Former Coworker or Ex-Coworker Which one to use in conversations?)

 When to use Former?